amittian/BANK-BIG-DATA-ANALYSIS-USING-HADOOP/README.md

 (c) CRONTAB -- in order  to automate SQOOP JOB for incremental import

 (d) HIVE -- Creating EXTERNAL HIVE table  and storing data in apropiate format ORC (recommanded ) for analysis

+(e) TABLEAU -- for Data Visualization ; should familiar with how to connect TABLEAU with HIVE table

+(f) R Programming -- Exploratory data Analysis

     NOTE : The use of ORC files improves performance when HIVE is reading , writing and processing the data from large table